GeneZharov/introversion/README.md

 ### Mute Mode

 Imagine, you have a function covered with unit tests.
 And 1 of 30 tests fails.
-For debugging reasons, it's important to know a value deep inside of that function.
+For debugging reasons, it’s important to know a value deep inside of that function.
 But if you log that value each time it is evaluated for every unit test, there would be hundreds of log entries.
 In this case, the mute mode comes to the rescue.

 You can use a muted watcher, that is available for any watcher under the property called `.mute` (e.g. `logV.mute()`, `logV_.mute()`, `debV.mute()`, `logF.mute()`, ...).
-Muted watcher doesn't produce any logs or breakpoints unless you explicitly unmute it (in the failed unit test for instance).
+Muted watcher doesn’t produce any logs or breakpoints unless you explicitly unmute it (in the failed unit test for instance).

 * `unmuteF(fn)` — unmute everything during this function execution